Can you describe what the field of cyber security entails and what job possibilities are out there for it?

 Register Here http://csi.utdallas.edu/events/TexSAW-2017/

-Over the summer ACU sought out a way to combine creativity and technology to create an interactive decoration for the newly innovated quad.
-We asked one of the faculty on staff, Brent Reeves, who helped make this happen a few questions, but to read even more about the project go to https://www.viget.com/work/lightwalk
+Over the summer ACU sought out a way to combine creativity and technology to construct an interactive sculpture for the newly innovated quad.
+We asked Dr. Brent Reeves, one of the collaborators on the project,a few questions about this creative partnership.

-What made you want to be involved with building the this sculpture?
+What made you want to be involved with building this sculpture?

-Nil Santana teaches Art and serves as director of the Maker Lab.
-He invited several faculty to work on the project that was to “combine science and technology and art.”
+Nil Santana teaches Art and serves as director of the ACU Maker Lab.
+He invited several faculty to work on the project that was to “combine science, technology, and art.”
 Hardware, software, possible blinking lights – that sounded great!